 Your Directors place on record their appreciation for the overwhelming co-operation andassistance received from the investors customers business associates bankers vendorsas well as regulatory and governmental authorities.
 Your Directors also thanks theemployees at all levels who through their dedication co-operation support and smartwork have enabled the company to achieve a moderate growth and is determined to poise arapid and remarkable growth in the year to come.

-Your Directors also wish to place on record their appreciation of businessconstituents banks and other "financial institutions and shareholders of the Companylike SEBI BSE NSE NSDL CDSL ICICI Bank Kotak Mahindra Bank and State Bank of Indiaetc. for their continued support for the growth of the Company.
+Your Directors also wish to place on record their appreciation of businessconstituents banks and other "financial institutions and shareholders of the Companylike SEBI BSE NSE NSDL CDSL ICICI Bank Kotak Mahindra Bank and CITI Bank etc. fortheir continued support for the growth of the Company.